56th National Film Awards: Silver Lotus Award

+Citation: For his excellent portrayal of a young boy, Vitthal, dealing with ritualistic norms forced on him and his struggle to contain the anger brewing within.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Sunil Gangopadhyay was appointed to evaluate the writing on Indian cinema.
 The jury members were: